damianhakert/damianhakert.github.io/source/_posts/2015-12-07-being-a-good-open-source-steward.markdown

 Open source is not a freemium model we can just turn off after 30 days.
 We can’t say “The first one is free!”
 It’s all free.
 Forever.

 We can’t just tend to the needs of the open source project without tending to the commercial requirements.
-Afterall, we know that to sustain the project, we need to make it commercially viable.
+After all, we know that to sustain the project, we need to make it commercially viable.

 We’re not the only ones dealing with these issues.
 “We’ve played with various mixes of what features go in to which offering, with how to balance our need to thrive as a commercial business with our core belief that Open Source is the future of infrastructure,” [wrote Adam Jacob of Chef](https://www.chef.io/blog/2014/09/08/there-is-one-chef-server-and-it-is-open-source/) That was one year ago, and now Chef has a clear governance policy and board of governance.

-Each single vendor open source project needs to negotiate these issues.
+Nathan Harvey, now VP of Community Development said "The intersection of open source and commercial interests raises questions about authority, authenticity, and culture" in [an article on open governance](http://www.informationweek.com/strategic-cio/it-strategy/three-pillars-of-open-source-governance/a/d-id/1318585).
+Will commercial interests trump what is best for the project?
+This is a very important question which each single-vendor open source project needs to consider.
+Nathan's first principle that "Transparency is key" is one we take very seriously.

 ## What is our policy?

 Our beliefs about open source are not only enshrined in our policy, but also in every aspect of how we work.
 We don't feel any competitive advantage is gained by working in a closed manner.
 Instead we aim to keep the levels of communication and collaboration with the community of users very high.

 - *[Development in the open.](https://about.gitlab.com/2015/12/16/improving-open-development-for-everyone/)* You can submit issues in a public issue tracker.
 This is not a real-only interface.
-Users can submit contributions.
 - *[Business in the open.](https://about.gitlab.com/2015/08/03/almost-everything-we-do-is-now-open/)* Our company handbook and policies are in the open.
-- *[Clear Direction.](/direction/)* Our Direction document clarifies our current priorities and what is possible in the upcoming releases.
+- *[Clear Direction.](/direction/)* Our Direction document clarifies the current project priorities and what is possible in the upcoming releases.

 This level of transparency is unheard of in proprietary software, rare even in single vendor open source software, and unusual even among other repository management platforms (open source or not.)
 In fact, the history of source code management and communities is rife with obfuscation and abuses of trust.
 For this reason, we feel that having GitLab as home for safe, open, collaborative development requires being an open source platform itself.

 In our policy, we focused on all of the things we have promised we won’t do.
 We've addressed the relationship of our CE (Community Edition) and EE (Enterprise Edition), and accounted for the requirements of the community by detailing our responsibilities.

-We invite members of the communnity to read the policy.
+We invite members of the community to read the policy.
 With this policy published, they will be able to hold us accountable.

 Please read [“Our stewardship of GitLab CE”](/about/#stewardship)